 Wake on LAN is a method that enables technicians to boot their local computers remotely, provided they satisfy a few criteria (given below).While trying to troubleshoot a particular computer, you may need to wake powered-off computers to kick-start your troubleshooting process.
 You can't always walk up to these computers and power them on manually each time, especially if the machine is at a remote location.
 In such cases, Wake on LAN comes in handy; you can instantly wake computers in your local network.
+This process involves sending a broadcast message (magic packet), that has the MAC address of the target machine, within a subnetwork.
+So that, in turn the target computer whose Network Card is running receives and verifies that the message is for itself and boots up the computer.

 The WoL tool is one of the primary features in Remote Access Plus.
 Using this tool, you can